 This unit develops skills in the narrative-critical investigation of biblical texts, and in understanding how the narrative works to convey the theological perspective/s of its author/s.
-The narratives will be the Book of Exodus, and either two of the Passion narratives and two of the Resurrection narratives, or two discrete sections of the Gospels chosen from The Lukan Journey to Jerusalem (9:51-19:48), or Matthew’s Sermon on the Mount (5:1-7:29), or Mark 8:22- 10:52, or John’s Cana to Cana (2:1-4:54).
+The narratives, chosen because of teacher and curriculum needs, will be the Book of Exodus, and either two of the Passion narratives and two of the Resurrection narratives, or two discrete sections of the Gospels chosen from The Lukan Journey to Jerusalem (9:51-19:48), or Matthew’s Sermon on the Mount (5:1-7:29), or Mark 8:22- 10:52, or John’s Cana to Cana (2:1-4:54).

 Recognise and describe the role of Scripture as witness to God’s revelation for members of the Jewish and Christian faiths

-Identify and critique different theological views present in the biblical texts studied
+Identify and evaluate different theological views present in the biblical texts studied

 Demonstrate a critical and appropriate use of Scripture in a religious education context

-One foundational unit (10 pts) in Biblical Studies, or equivalent.
+One foundational unit in Biblical Studies, or equivalent.

 |Type||Description||Word count||Weight (%)|